Skip to main content

 • Note: This amount should reflect the initial allocation at the time of pool creation, not necessarily the current allocation

-4. Optionally upload any relevant documents (trust deed or nominee agreement) or add internal notes related to the EBT
+4. Optional: upload any relevant documents (trust deed or nominee agreement) or add internal notes related to the EBT

 5. Click Save